randspy/myo-reps/README.md

 The Application is a fitness app for my person use.
 It is optimize for using [Myo reps protocol](https://www.youtube.com/watch?v=V71TGRQaLRs), it's a workout protocol when timing between sets of given exercise is very precise and short.

-MVP:

-    Done:

-    - light/dark mode
-    - deleting the content of application
-    - drag/drop lists
-    - exercises
-    - workouts

-    Todo:

-    - running a session
-    - displaying list of past sessions

-Improvements:

-    - multi element deletes from the lists
-    - more info on the lists (extendable items)
-    - workout statistics

 # Project structure

 The app is based on architecture described in [Angular enterprise architecture](https://angularexperts.io/products/ebook-angular-enterprise-architecture).